 Further inside, you’ll encounter one of the first truly complex level layouts in the whole of KH2, with platforming like you haven’t seen since KH1.
 And I think it works here!
 There are a few exceptions, but I was impressed.
 The whole dungeon is like that, making use of your mobility upgrades to build genuinely complex areas to explore.
 There’s very little middle ground: KH2 has been relatively flat and unremarkable, the Cavern has all sorts of level design variety.

 There are quite a few enemies in the first room.
 Let’s take them one by one: first off, the “Beffudler” [sic], which suggests that Square Enix’s localizers might not be using a spellchecker in 2014.
 The Beffudler is a Hook Bat recolour that is immune to Blizzard, and doesn’t seem quite as easy to nab with Bat Cry.
 Next: the Magic Phantom, a Trick Ghost recolour that is outright immune to physical damage while it is in its flying mode, forcing you to use magic or run.
 Next, the Necromancer: this is a Shaman that can turn invisible.
-They drop a new staff for Donald, though it’s not really worth it unless you come here very early – and of course, there was nothing to stop you from doing that!
+They drop a new staff for Donald, though it’s not really worth it unless you come here very early – but of course, there was nothing to stop you from doing that!
 Camo Cannons are a Cannon Gun recolour that attacks your weakest party member and is immune to Fire and Thunder.
 This is why Beffudlers are immune to ice: if you fight Camo Guns, and Beffudlers in a group with Magic Phantoms, it’s hard to tell which spells to equip and cast!

 You make your way out of the room, where you’ll come to the Mineshaft.
 You may learn to hate this room.
 The Mineshaft houses most of the dungeon’s mobility “gates.”
 You have to upgrade your Drive mobility upgrades to navigate the Mineshaft, and you never know if you’ve levelled it high enough until you get here and try it out!
 Unfortunately, the mobility gates aren’t perfect.
 You can often snag yourself on a loose bit of piping and fall to the ground.
 Sometimes this makes it hard to tell if you screwed up, the level screwed up, or if your Drive just isn’t levelled up high enough!
-Also, since this was a somewhat hastily put together area and is one of Kingdom Hearts 2’s few rooms with multiple entrances accessed at different points in the world, the Sequence Breaking Fairy descended backwards through a seam in the geometry and gave us a glitch to skip basically the entire remaining Cavern of Remembrance.
+Also, since this was a somewhat hastily put together area, and is one of Kingdom Hearts 2’s few rooms with multiple entrances accessed at different points in the world, the Sequence Breaking Fairy descended backwards through a seam in the geometry and gave us a glitch to skip basically the entire remaining Cavern of Remembrance.
 But for those who aren’t planning on cheating, this might take a while.

 The first gate in the Mineshaft, pictured above, is meant to be crossed using Quick Run to slide right through the pipes.
 Once on the other side, a group of Heartless will jump you with a force-field ambush the first time you visit here.
 There are no new Heartless here that you couldn’t have seen in the previous room, so back we go to the exploration.